Overseas Published Collections — collection management project

 That means a portion of our collection will always be made up of overseas published material.
 We continue to buy overseas books to provide the lending collection that New Zealanders need.
 This is especially important given the work with schools on the value and contribution of print collections (both New Zealand and overseas) for reading engagement and literacy of young people.

 The National Library acquires between 80,000 to 90,000 electronic and print publications a year that consist of New Zealand, Pacific and overseas material.

-The areas of the Overseas Published Collections we will retain are:
+The areas of the Overseas Published Collections where we have collection strengths are: